spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/06-Week/01-Day/01-Day-LessonPlan.md

 ##### Instructor Notes

-* At the start of class you will be introducing students to [JobTrack](https://jobtrack.trilogyed.com), which will be made freely available to students.
-If possible, take a moment to go through the [short slideshow](https://docs.google.com/presentation/d/1XduSzeA8u9D08JBWFi232FuvLv9axBSCpEpVC0Zgf6M/edit?usp=sharing) before class.
+* At the start of class you will be reintroducing students to the Career Services support that is available to them in their job search.
+If possible, take a moment to go through the short slideshow at the start of class.

 * Constructors are extremely useful in creating objects of similar types and allow for the development of very interesting applications.
 So long as your students have a firm understanding of how objects function, they should find today's lesson and activities very enjoyable.